 Most of the treks that depart from Hushe are considered full expeditions, lasting from 5 to 7 to 3 weeks and longer, and requiring a permit.
 Some of the most famous treks include K6 or K7 Base Camp Trek, or the Baltoro Glacier, all stunning peaks of Pakistan.
 Famous passes of Pakistan include the Gondogoro Pass

 Other treks depart from Askole such as Snow Lake, or Lukpe La, K2 Base Camp & Gondogoro la Tre.

 About six shorter hikes and treks were previously available without a permit from Hushe.
 Today, most require a permit for safety reasons, to prevent mountaineering accidents to visiting travelers.

 An overnight trek to Humbrok is one of the remaining trips you can do without a permit.
 However, you still need to be accompanied by a guide or a porter.

 For information about Trekking and Mountaineering Permits in Pakistan, consider checking and contacting the Alpine Club of Pakistan, Pakistan Mountain News, and Pakistan Adventure as these sites cover different aspects of permits.

 The Humbrok Trek is the one trek that can be done without the burdensome process of securing a trekking permit.

 - Hiking up is steep, and it took us 3:30 hours to reach the pass where we camped.
 Local porters usually take about 2 hours up.

 - The hike to the K2 View Point is rather incredibly steep and has no proper trail.
-Rather it’s a long way over loose stones.
-The way up and down takes about 2:30 hours.
+Instead, it’s a long way over loose stones.
+The trail up and down takes about 2:30 hours.
 Bring a hiking pole if you can, it will be handy on the way down

 - The hike up to the Glacier and back takes about 4 hours, walking along the river.